Traditional Handicrafts in Chinese Art

 Ancient Cosmetic on Woman's Forehead

-Since then, paper-cutting became a professional career, and most people would use paper-cut to decorate everything as they like.
+Since then, paper-cutting became a professional career, and most people would use paper-cut to decorate everything they like.

 This was the earliest kite.